A fun and simple science experiment for kids using just 3 common household items.

 7. If you would like to see a different reaction try pouring a teaspoon of salt into the mixture and watch what happens.

-The oil always floats on top of the water because the oil has a lower density than water.
+Secondly, the oil always floats on top of the water because the oil has a lower density than water.
+You can find out why liquids layer by density in our Density Experiment.

 Detergent is different again.
 It is attracted to both water and oil molecules.
 Detergent grabs onto both types of molecules causing oil droplets to be suspended in the water.
 When you shake the jar the detergent molecules adhere the water and oil together forming an emulsion.
-An emulsion is a substance of molecules who are not normally attracted.
+An emulsion is the combination of molecules that are not normally attracted to each other, that don’t usually mix.
 That is why detergent is so useful for cleaning greasy dishes!

 You might also like…